 The Act also requires this agency to post on its public website statistical EEO data.
 This data is updated on a quarterly basis.

-For additional information on the No FEAR Act, you may contact the Office of Civil Rights and Diversity at (202) 712-1110.
+For additional information on the No FEAR Act, you may contact the Office of Civil Rights at (202) 712-1110.

 No FEAR Act Notice